Rynorbu/SWS101/SWS/caps/cap1/report.md

 This can be improved by apply the latest security patch for Apache web server (version 2.4.50 or higher) and ensure that all web servers are updated to the latest version.

+### Remediation Summary

+Most of the ports that are running on the server have many vulnerabilities such that attackers can create or uploads files on many ports and gain unauthorized access to the server.
+Exposing this vulnerability can make easy task for hackers and can lead to loss of information and unauthorized access.
+So, to prevent this make sure to update up to the latest version.

 ## Recommendations